1866

 Willmar Schwabe

-In 1866, the 26-year-old pharmacist Dr. Willmar Schwabe laid the cornerstone for the success of his company: he founded a "manufacturing facility for dispensing medicines."
+In 1866, the 26-year-old pharmacist Dr. Willmar Schwabe laid the cornerstone for the success of his company: he founded what was called a "manufacturing facility for dispensing medicines."
 His goal was to research and produce premium medicines at a standardized and consistent quality.

 1872